McEmmy99/web_scraper/README.md

-THIS IS A BOT TO CRAWL A RECIPE WEBSITE.
+THIS IS A BOT TO CRAWL A BOK-STORE WEBSITE.

-I WILL CREATE AN API FROM THE DATA.JSON FILE

 THIS IS THE EXERCISE FOR THE TUTORIAL AT https://www.digitalocean.com/community/tutorials/how-to-scrape-a-website-using-node-js-and-puppeteer#top